DavidTParks/dev-portfolio-2.0/content/about.md

 It's safe to say I've come a long way, but I still have lots to learn.
 This website will  document my learning process and maybe help some others out in the meantime.

 When I'm not coding stuff, I'm usually somewhere in the North Woods of Wisconsin.
-I'm open to any freelance work, feel free to <a target="_blank" rel="noopener" href = "mailto: davidthomasparks@gmail.com">shoot me an email</a> with your vision!
+I'm open to any freelance work, feel free to <a target="_blank" rel="noopener" href="mailto: davidthomasparks@gmail.com">shoot me an email</a> with your vision!